 Microbix owns and operates a biologicals manufacturing facility at 265 Watline Avenue in Mississauga, Ontario.
 For that facility, Microbix has a Pathogen and Toxin license issued by the Public Health Agency of Canada.
 The Company's administrative offices, along with further company-created production and lab spaces, are in a leased building located at 235 Watline Avenue, Mississauga, Ontario.
-A third adjacent site at 275 Watline Avenue was leased as of July, 2021 and renovations have since been ongoing to support DxTM or reagent production, quality-control laboratory space, workstations, and warehousing.
+A third adjacent site at 275 Watline Avenue was leased as of July, 2021 and and has since been renovated to support production of DxTM or other reagents, and to add quality-control laboratory space, workstations, and warehousing.
 Microbix is ISO 9001 & 13485 accredited, FDA & Health Canada establishment licensed, Australian TGA registered, and provides CE marked products.